Summary

 History rhymes, right?
 Because I heard this one before.

 I heard it when Stackoverflow became a thing, and we blamed those young devs copy/pasting from it.
-They didn't use their brain, didn't understand the code and were going to bring doom to our whole industry.
+They didn't use their brain, didn't understand the code, and were going to bring doom to our whole industry.

-I heard it when package managers became a thing, and we claimed those damn youngsters didn't know their dependencies, relied on black box, reached for Rube Goldberg framework and will end IT as we know it.
+I heard it when package managers became a thing, and we claimed those damn youngsters didn't know their dependencies, relied on black box, reached for Rube Goldberg frameworks and will end IT as we know it.

-I heard it when Google became a thing, and we screamed those lazy apocryphal 56K-deniers didn't read the doc anymore, just fetched snippets on random unreliable blogs and couldn't be bother to look at the damn source code.
+I heard it when Google became a thing, and we screamed those lazy apocryphal 56K-deniers didn't read the doc anymore, just fetched snippets on random unreliable blogs and couldn't be bothered to look at the damn source code.
 This surely will be the end of computing.

-I heard it when simple dynamic languages became a thing, and we lamented those weak minded mouse clickers didn't know how CPU worked, wasted full megabytes of memory and wrote sluggish programs that couldn't even make a single manual system call.
+I heard it when simple dynamic languages became a thing, and we lamented those weak-minded-mouse-clickers didn't know how CPU worked, wasted full megabytes of memory, and wrote sluggish programs that couldn't even make a single manual system call.
 That's it.
 It's over.

 But you know what all of those instances also had in common?
-If you pointed out to the critics they have been repeating the same stuff that the previous gen said about them, they will reply:
+If you point out to the critics they have been repeating the same stuff that the previous gen said about them, they will reply:

 Yeah, but this times it's different, because...